ditesh/node-simplelogger/README.md

 	logger.log("Feeling like a champ");

-Or we could be more specific and just output to a file and stdout:
+Or we could be more specific and output to a file, stdout and stderr:

 	logger
-	.filelog("Feeling like a champ")
-	.stdout("Feeling like a champ");
+	.error("This goes out to error.log")                    // Outputs "ERROR: This goes out to error.log"
+	.stderr("This goes out to stderr")                      // Outputs "This goes out to stderr" .stdout("This goes out to stdout");                     // Outputs "This goes out to stdout"

+And we can the standard debug(), info(), warn(), error():

+	logger
+	.warn("This goes out to warn.log")			// Outputs "WARN: This goes out to warn.log"
+	.info("This goes out to info.log")			// Outputs "INFO: This goes out to info.log"
+	.debug("This goes out to debug.log")			// Outputs "DEBUG: This goes out to debug.log"

-See test.js for more examples.
+See `test.js` for more examples.

 # Syslog settings